rust-lang/rust-by-example/examples/staging/hash/input.md

 or any other type that implements the `Eq` and `Hash` traits.
 More on this in the next section.

 Like vectors, `HashMap`s are growable, but HashMaps can also shrink themselves when they have excess space.
-You can create a HashMap with a certain starting capacity using `HashMap::with_capacity(uint)`, or use `HashMap::new()` to get a HashMap with a default initial capacity (recommended).
+You can create a HashMap with a certain starting capacity using `HashMap::with_capacity(usize)`, or use `HashMap::new()` to get a HashMap with a default initial capacity (recommended).

 {hash.play}